-Under Article 9, Member States shall determine the penalties applicable to infringements of the national provisions adopted pursuant to this Directive and shall take all necessary measures to ensure that they are implemented.
+Under applicable provisions of the Directive 2004/107/EC and Directive 2008/50/EC, Member States shall determine the penalties applicable to infringements of the national provisions adopted pursuant to these Directives and shall take all necessary measures to ensure that they are implemented.
 The penalties provided for must be effective, proportionate and dissuasive.
-The answers received from respondents reflect that EUFJE member states have designed various sanction schemes under the Directive.
+The answers received from respondents reflect that EUFJE member states have designed various sanction schemes under these Directives.